 Chief Executive Officer

 Anwar Khan has more than twenty years of experience working in the field of humanitarian and development assistance.
 Mr. Khan was born in Pakistan and grew up in England.
 He earned a degree in biochemistry in 1993, and began working with Islamic Relief Worldwide.
-He then moved to the United States in 1994 and co-founded IRUSA.
-Since then, he has aided in the organization’s expansion, helping start up offices in the Los Angeles and Dallas areas.
+In 1994 he moved to the United States.
+Since then, he has aided in IRUSA’s expansion, helping start up offices in the Los Angeles and Dallas areas.

 Mr. Khan has extensive experience in the field: he has traveled to conflict and disaster zones including Bosnia-Herzegovina, Chechnya, Gaza, Darfur, Haiti, Pakistan and Syria.
 He has also traveled for development work in Africa and South Asia, visiting locations including Timbuktu.
 In the United States, he helped set up an extensive volunteer network that now consists of several thousand people.